cmschmtt/tla-plus-resources/README.md

 ## Learning it:
 * [Hyperbook](http://lamport.azurewebsites.net/tla/hyperbook.html): Downloads as a .zip; last updated August 2015
-	* > This is the start of a hypertext "book" containing two tutorials: Principles of Concurrent Computing and Specification of Concurrent Systems.
+	* > "This is the start of a hypertext "book" containing two tutorials: Principles of Concurrent Computing and Specification of Concurrent Systems.
 The tutorials are two tracks that share much text--especially at the beginning.
 Both tutorials are based on TLA+.
 The Principles track, which I hope will eventually be suitable for an undergraduate course on concurrent computing, will mainly use the PlusCal algorithm language rather than TLA+ for describing algorithms.
-There is also a TLA+ Proof track that explains how to use the TLAPS proof system.
+There is also a TLA+ Proof track that explains how to use the TLAPS proof system."
 * [TLA video course](http://lamport.azurewebsites.net/video/videos.html): Video course that assumes basic programming knowledge and some math.
 Downloads and complete transcripts are available; last updated December 2017.
 * [Specifying Systems](http://lamport.azurewebsites.net/tla/book.html): By Leslie Lamport; link to order through publisher or download for personal use (license details at the download page).
 * [Learn TLA](https://learntla.com/introduction/) website